PolymerLabs/arcs/particles/Tutorial/Kotlin/README.md

 )
 ```

 When you execute this recipe, you should see everyone being greeted.
-If you added or remove an entity from the `PeopleData` store, the number of people greeted will change accordingly thanks to the template interpolation.
+If you add or remove an entity from the `PeopleData` store, the number of people greeted will change accordingly thanks to the template interpolation.

 # The Lore of a JSON Store